b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 The functions are very similar to the ones we developed earlier.
 Of course, instead of `abs.(` we used `.^2` to get rid of the sign.
 Here, I tried to adopt the names (`group sum of squares` and `residual sum of squares`) that you may find in a statistical textbook/software.

-Now, we can finally calculate averages of those squares and the F-statistics itself with the following functions
+Now we can finally calculate averages of those squares and the F-statistics itself with the following functions

 ```jl
 s = """